permitio/opal/README.md

     - For these larger scale cases, OPAL can potentially become a link between a solution like Google Zanzibar (or equivalent CDN) and local policy-agents.
 (Allowing both Google like scales, low latency, and high performance)
     - I you're developing such a service, or considering such high-scale scenarios; you're welcome to contact us, we'd be happy to share our plans for OPAL in that area.

+- ## Using OPAL for other live update needs
+    - While OPAL was created and primarily designed for open-policy and authorization needs; it can be generically applied for other live updates and data/code propagation needs
+    - If you'd like to use OPAL or some of its underlying modules for other update cases - please contact us (See below), we'd love to help you do that.

 - ## Administration capabilities and UI
     - We've already built policy editors, back-office, frontend-embeddable interfaces, and more as part of [**auth**orizon.com](https://www.authorizon.com)
     - We have plans to migrate more parts of [**auth**orizon.com](https://www.authorizon.com) to be open-source; please let us know what you'd like to see next